abdusamad3773-dotcom/2025-26-season-Top-5-European-Leagues-Football-Analysis/README.md

 3. Identify defenders that stand out in having exceptional defensive work rates alongside their high disciplinary risks
 4. Identify goalkeepers that achieve high save percentages despite facing high shots on target.

+## Objective 1

+**Forward Shooting Efficiency & Goal Conversion**

+To evaluate the most clinical forwards across Europe’s Top 5 Leagues, I will be using table shootingstats to run an SQL query on it.
+The analysis here focused on the terms Goal Conversion Rate (G_Sh) and Shot Accuracy (SoT%).

+To eliminate skewness and small sample bias, I focused strictly on high volume starting forwards, So I set up a minimum volume threshold and filters requiring a minimum playing time 15 full matches (90s >= 15.0) and more than 40 shots taken (Sh > 40)